intel/scikit-learn-intelex/README.md

 ## How it works?

-Intel(R) Extension for Scikit-learn offers you a way to speed up existing scikit-learn code.
+Intel(R) Extension for Scikit-learn offers you a way to accelerate existing scikit-learn code.
 The acceleration is achieved through **patching**: you import an additional Python package and enable optimizations via `sklearnex.patch_sklearn()`.
 Jump to [Get Started](#️-get-started) section to see examples.

 ❗ The patching only affects [selected algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/algorithms.html).